AlmostIntelligent/Hydra/Readme.md

 What is Hydra?
 --------------

-Hydra is a distributed computing network.
+Hydra is a distributed computing network, which acts as a service plattform.

 The name originates from the creature out of the greek mythology the *Lernaean Hydra*.
 It was described as a creature with nine heads, one immortal in the center and eight mortal heads around.